 Technology Governance in a Devolved Global Legal Order: Lessons From the China-USA Strategic Conflict

-Technology Governance in a Devolved Global Legal Order: lessons from the China-USA strategic conflict, in A New Global Economic Order, Cheng Chia-Jui, et al, eds.
-(Brill/Nijhoff Publishers) (2020 Forthcoming)
+Technology Governance in a Devolved Global Legal Order: Lessons from the China-USA Strategic Conflict, in A New Global Economic Order, pgs.
+197-226, Chia-Jui Cheng ed.
+(Brill/Nijhoff Publishers) (2022)(pre-publication text)

 China’s successful economic and technological transformation did not depend on “following the rules” of the WTO system, nor did it depend on flouting those rules.
 China succeeded because of its characteristics as a country and an economy.
 China developed a sophisticated technological development plan to take advantage of those characteristics.
 A number of the advantages enjoyed by China cannot be replicated by other low- and middle-income countries.
 Still there may be some important lessons that can be derived from the Chinese experience.